represented by the Clerk of Executive Council

 SECTION 11 – INDEMNIFICATION

-11.1 Employee shall use due care in the performance of her obligations under the Agreement.
-If an action or proceeding is brought against Employee arising out of the performance of her duties, then:
+11.1 Employee shall use due care in the performance of his obligations under the Agreement.
+If an action or proceeding is brought against Employee arising out of the performance of his duties, then:

 (a) Employee, upon learning or being served with any legal documents, shall advise Manitoba;